Sometimes the easiest way to understand something is to look at a diagram or picture.

 For example, having a handle on cashflow, setting aside an emergency fund and ensuring that you have necessary basic insurance are all things that should (in an ideal scenario) be in place before you start looking at investing.

-Again, in reality, things don’t always work out in that sequence, but if you can use it as a guide, you shouldn’t go too far wrong.
+Again, in reality, things don’t always work out in that sequence, but if you can use the pyramid as a guide, you shouldn’t go too far wrong.

-I think it is actually a really good tool that is often overlooked by too many financial advisers these days.
+I think it is actually a really good tool that is commonly overlooked by too many financial advisers these days.

 Yes, you can call me cynical if you like, but I have witnessed it all too often!